Gain access to personalized product screening, the best pricing, rewards, and more!

 What is Creeping Charlie?

-• Creeping Charlie is an invasive weed known to create thick mats on landscapes and enjoys growing in areas that have high moisture and shade.
+- Creeping Charlie is an invasive weed that creates thick mats on landscapes and enjoys growing in areas with high moisture and shade.

 How To Get Rid of Creeping Charlie

-• Our top recommendation for treating Creeping Charlie is the use of a selective herbicide such as 2 4-D Amine.
+- Our top recommendation for treating Creeping Charlie is a selective herbicide such as 2 4-D Amine.
 This product is selective and will not harm desired grasses, only the Creeping Charlie.

-• Organically, removing Creeping Charlie is best done either via handpulling and cultural methods of consistent fertilization, air circulation, watering and sunlight.
-This method is best when Creeping Charlie growth is minimal.
+- Organically, removing Creeping Charlie is best done via hand pulling or cultural methods of consistent fertilization, air circulation, watering, and sunlight.
+This method is best when Creeping Charlie's growth is minimal.

 Preventing Creeping Charlie Reemergence

-• Prevent Creeping Charlie by improving lawn practices and using natural means of prevention such as exposing your yard to more sunlight and smothering or hand-pulling growths of the weed.
+- Prevent Creeping Charlie by improving lawn practices and using natural means of prevention, such as exposing your yard to more sunlight and smothering or hand-pulling weed growths.